EthicHub/presale/README.md

-# NOTE: These contracts are in the auditing proccess, the presale or whitelist are not yet active.

 # EthicHub 1st Token Sale (presale.)

 These contracts model the presale of the ETHIX token to be used as the future mean to finance positive impact projects in the [Ethic Hub](https://ethichub.com) decentralized crowdlending platform.